COMMUNITY GARDENING PROGRAM

 - Plots cannot automatically be transferred to co-gardeners.
-To become the assigned gardener, a co-gardener must have gardened long enough that they would have been assigned a plot had they been on the wait or interest list.
+To become the assigned gardener, a co-gardener must have gardened long enough that they would have been assigned a plot had they been on the interest list.

 While you’re waiting for a P-Patch community garden plot:

 With the huge and growing interest in gardening and urban agriculture, you will have to wait awhile before getting a community garden plot.
 Some of the following websites may help get you gardening sooner:

 - Urban Garden Share http://www.urbangardenshare.org/ and Urban Land Army http://www.urbanlandarmy.com/ click on Land Link.
 These two web sites try to connect those who have spare land with those who want to garden

 - Office of Sustainability & Environment-Food http://www.seattle.gov/environment/food.htm lists activities related to area food system.